openmeterio/openmeter/examples/ingest-fastify-node/README.md

 ```

 Visit the metered `http://localhost:3000/api` in your browser couple of times to generate usage.
-Observe meter changes on `http://localhost:3000`. (should see updates in 1-2 second)
+Observe meter changes on `http://localhost:3000`. (should see updates in 1-2 seconds)

-You should see your metered usage groupped by path, method in an hourly resolution:
+You should see your metered usage group by path, method in an hourly resolution:

 ```json
 {